nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ### 💡 Why No SSIS?
 SSIS (SQL Server Integration Services) is a powerful ETL tool commonly used in enterprise setups, but it wasn't needed in this project.
 Since the data sources were flat files (CSV), I opted for a lightweight SQL-based approach using stored procedures, views, and the Medallion Architecture (Bronze → Silver → Gold).
 This kept the ETL process transparent, flexible, and easier to track inside SQL Server without requiring additional tooling.

+### 🔄 Automating the ETL Process

+To simulate a production-ready ETL pipeline, the stored procedures responsible for data ingestion (Bronze Layer) and data transformation (Silver Layer) were automated using .bat scripting and **Windows Task Scheduler**.
+Since SQL Server Express Edition doesn’t support SQL Server Agent, the scheduling was instead handled using .bat scripts and Windows Task Scheduler — a lightweight, low-overhead alternative commonly used for local development and proof-of-concept projects.
+This setup mimics how real-world ETL jobs are orchestrated, allowing the entire data refresh cycle — from loading raw CSV files to producing clean, analytics-ready tables — to run without manual intervention.

 ---

 ## 📈 Phase 2: SQL-Based EDA and Advanced Data Analytics in SQL Server